ferjorosa/wikipedia-markdown/llm_comparison/long/deepseek_v3.md

 In May 2005, Malcolm Glazer bought the 28.7 percent stake from McManus and Magnier.
 This meant he had a controlling interest through his company Red Football Ltd. He borrowed a lot of money to buy the club and become the owner.
 The club's value was about £800 million (at the time about \$1.5 billion).
 After this, the club was not on the stock exchange anymore.
 In July 2006, the club announced a £660 million debt refinancing package (deal).
 This meant there was 30 percent less interest to pay every year.
 It was then about £62 million a year.
 In January 2010, the club had debts of £716.5 million (\$1.17 billion).
 Manchester United refinanced more through a bond issue worth £504 million.
 This meant the club could pay most of the £509 million it owed to international banks.
 The club had to pay interest of about £45 million per year on the bonds.
 The bonds were to mature on 1 February 2017.
 The club's debt made fans angry.
 They staged a protest on 23 January 2010, at Old Trafford and at the club's Trafford Training Centre.
 Supporter groups told fans who went to the match to wear green and gold, the colours of Newton Heath.
 On 30 January, reports said that the Manchester United Supporters' Trust had held meetings with a group of rich fans.
 These fans were nicknamed the "Red Knights".
 They had plans to buy the club from the Glazers.

 In August 2011, reports said the Glazers went to Credit Suisse to start a \$1 billion (approx. £600 million) initial public offering (IPO) on the Singapore stock exchange.
 This meant the value of the club would be more than £2 billion.
 However, in July 2012, the club announced plans to list its IPO on the New York Stock Exchange instead.
 The share price was going to be between \$16 and \$20 each.
 The price fell to \$14 by the launch of the IPO on 10 August.
 This was because of bad comments from Wall Street analysts.
 It was also because Facebook had a bad start on the stock market in May 2012.
 Even with the lower share price, Manchester United was valued at \$2.3 billion.
-This made it the most valuable football club in the world.
+This made is most valuable football club in the world.

 There are two different types of shares for the club.
 The people who own the shares have different voting rights (to make decisions) at the club.
-The public have "Class A" shares.
+The public have "Class A" share.
 These shares have 10 times lesser voting rights than the Glazers own.
 Those shares are called "Class B" shares.
 At the start in 2012, the public could only buy 10% of the shares.
 As of 2019, the Glazers still had control over the club.
 They had over 70% of shares.
 They had even higher voting power.

 In 2012, The Guardian estimated that the club had paid over £500 million in debt interest and other fees for the Glazers.
 In 2019, The Guardian reported that this sum was now £1 billion.
 At the end of 2019, the club had a net debt of nearly £400 million.